Home / Career Guides / Network Administrator

 What are the essential skills a network administrator needs?

 Fundamental skills include a comprehensive understanding of network infrastructure and hardware, a strong awareness of network security, detail-oriented problem-solving, the ability to plan, design, and implement networks, and familiarity with all standard office software.
-Excellent communication, project management, and teamwork skills are also vital as they often coordinate with other IT professionals.
+Excellent communication, project management, and teamwork skills are also vital as they often coordinate with other IT pros.

 What soft skills are useful for a network administrator?